Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penalty & Fine Schedule

-Unauthorized video recording (720 ILCS 5/26-4)
+Unauthorized video recording of person in private place (720 ILCS 5/26-4)

-FineUp to $2,500 (Class 4); $1,000-$10,000 (Class 3)
+FineUp to $2,500 (Class 4); up to $5,000 (Class 3)

-ImprisonmentUp to 3 years (Class 4); Up to 5 years (Class 3)
+ImprisonmentUp to 3 years (Class 4); up to 5 years (Class 3)

 Eavesdropping on private conversation (720 ILCS 5/14)

-FineUp to $2,500 (Class 4); $1,000-$10,000 (Class 3)
+FineUp to $2,500 (Class 4); up to $5,000 (Class 3)

-ImprisonmentUp to 3 years (Class 4); Up to 5 years (Class 3)
+ImprisonmentUp to 3 years (Class 4); up to 5 years (Class 3)

-Criminal trespass to real property (720 ILCS 5/21-3)
+Criminal trespass to real property via drone landing/operation (720 ILCS 5/21-3)

 ClassificationClass B Misdemeanor